CCFenner/cwa-testresult-server/docs/architecture-overview.md

 It is important to note, that only one Registration Token will be generated for a specific GUID or teleTAN.
 The use case generates Registration Tokens from hashed GUIDs xor teleTANs.
 This is a measure to increase data privacy.

 API Endpoint:
--	Method: POST /api/v1/app/result
+-	Method: `POST` `/api/v1/app/result`
+- Body:
+    ```json
-Body: {
+    {
       "id": "hashedGUID"
     }
+    ```
--	Authentication: none
+-	Authentication: `none`

 Steps:
-1. The client, the verification server, retrieves the result by providing a hashedGUID, which was scanned by a user, routed through the verification server to the test result server.
+1. The client (verification server) retrieves the result by providing a hashedGUID, which was scanned by a user, routed through the verification server to the test result server.

 ###	Use Case Delete data to keep data privacy high